GrandpaRex/modern-vehicle-discord-garage/README.md

 ### Extending
 - Add more divisions or interactions per garage as needed.
 - Add per‑vehicle liveries/extras/mods/colors to standardize fleet setups.
-- Hook `mygarage:vehicleSpawned` and `mygarage:deleted` on the server to integrate with fuel, MDT, or persistence systems.
+- Hook `moderngarage:vehicleSpawned` and `moderngarage:deleted` on the server to integrate with fuel, MDT, or persistence systems.

 ---